Fujian, China

 Quanzhou

 The port of Quanzhou () was once more important than Xiamen, and was visited by Marco Polo and many other foreigners.
 Quanzhou, formerly known as Zayton or Chinchew, developed during the Tang dynasty as sea trading began to replace overland transport over the Silk Road to become one of China's four main ports.
 A sunken ship from the 12th/13th century was discovered in the bay in 1974 and is now exhibited in a museum there.
 The streets were lined with coral bean trees and it was known as the ‘Coral Bean City’ by foreign traders.
 Kaiyuan Temple is an amazing example of Tang dynasty architecture with one hundred stone pillars, it was originally named the Lotus Flower Temple.
 Here, a 900 year old stone bridge crosses the Luoyang River.
 It has seven pavilions and nine pagodas on either side.
-Confirming the dominant role of Muslims in early sea trade, there is a cemetery at Lingshan dedicated to foreign traders and there is Qingjing mosque dating back to 1010.
-It was from here that Muslim Zheng He set out on his impressive voyages of discovery.
+Confirming the dominant role of muslims in early sea trade, there is a cemetery at Lingshan dedicated to foreign traders and there is Qingjing mosque dating back to 1010.
+It was from here that muslim admiral Zheng He set out on his impressive voyages of discovery.

 Fujian, tea plantation